 Booked Meetings Data

-- When a lead or contact books a meeting with you in Drift, we can add an Event to their Salesforce record
+- When a lead or contact books a meeting with you in Drift, we can add an Event to their Salesforce record and send over who booked the meeting

 - Set the Event Type based on using event fields you configured in your SFDC account